variantstudios/wisdomwaysacupuncture.com/_posts/2018-07-11-who-will-get-the-most-benefit-from-treatment-at-wisdom-ways-acupuncture.md

 ### The importance of understanding your diagnosis and what we’re working on

-Because of how much more effective and transformational I believe healing to be when we understand what the problem is and where/how we went out of balance; I do my best to make sure no patient finishes our work without understanding the goals of treatment.
-If a patient does finish our work not knowing what we were working on – and even more importantly what they can do to prevent it from happening again in the future – then I've failed at my goal.
+Because of how much more effective and transformational I believe healing to be when we understand what the problem is and where/how we went out of balance; I do my best to make sure no patient finishes our work without understanding the goals of treatment.&nbsp; If a patient does finish our work not knowing what we were working on – and even more importantly what they can do to prevent it from happening again in the future – then I've failed at my goal.

 Being a teacher at heart, I’ve worked hard to create understandable bridges for patients between concepts they’re familiar with and can relate to, and the foreign way we view their symptoms from a Chinese medicine perspective.
 What I discovered over the years is that I seem to have a knack for making the confusing, understandable.
 I use analogies to explain patient's symptoms and help them understand what’s going on inside their bodies and why it therefore reacts to, say, stress, in their unique way.